facet-tech/facet-extension/README.md

 ![Facetizer](./readme_assets/chrome_installation.png)

+## Test facet-extension Live

+You can test facet-extension end-to-end, through this already-integrated website: https://mywebsite.facet.ninja.

+You will need to authenticate with `team@facet.ninja` in the facet-extension to see your changes apply.

 ## Contribute

 Thanks for contributing!
 Read the guidelines in [CONTRIBUTING.md](./CONTRIBUTING.md).
 You can ask any question through our [spectrum.chat](https://spectrum.chat/facet) space.